On the Question of Effective Sample Size in Network Modeling: An Asymptotic Inquiry: Introduction

-Following similar practice in these other fields, therefore, we will interpret the scaling of the asymptotic variances of maximum likelihood estimates in a network model as an effective sample size.
-In this paper we provide some initial insight into the question of what is the effective sample size in network modeling, focusing on the impact of what is arguably the most fundamental of network characteristics --- sparsity.
-A now commonly acknowledged characteristic of real-world networks is that the actual number of edges tends to scale much more like the number of vertices (i.e., $O(\nverts)$) than the nominal number of edges (i.e., $O(\nverts^2)$).
-Here we demonstrate that two very different regimes of asymptotics, corresponding to responses 1 and 2 above, obtain for maximum likelihood estimates in the context of a simple case of the popular exponential random graph models, under non-sparse and sparse variants of the models.
+Following a similar practice in these other fields, therefore, we will interpret the scaling of the asymptotic variances of maximum likelihood estimates in a network model as an effective sample size.
+In this paper we provide some initial insight into the question of what is the effective sample size in network modeling, focusing on the impact of what is arguably the most fundamental of network characteristics---sparsity.
+A now commonly acknowledged characteristic of real-world networks is that the actual number of ties tends to scale much more like the number of vertices [i.e., $O(\nverts)$] than the number of potential ties [i.e., $O(\nverts[2])$].
+Here we demonstrate that two very different regimes of asymptotics, corresponding to responses 1 and 2 above, obtain for maximum likelihood estimates in the context of a simple case of the popular exponential random graph models, under nonsparse and sparse variants of the models.
+Response 3 suggests no meaningful asymptotics other than via independent replication.
+These may arise in some unexpected settings, such as with discrete-time Markov models for evolution of networks over time (\citepa{HaFu10d}; \citepa{KrHa14s}, e.g.); however, we do not explore this direction here.

-Notably, the specification of our models and the derivations of our results all utilize concepts and tools accessible to a first-year graduate student in statistics.
-Accordingly, our results serve to highlight in a straightforward and illustrative manner how the question of effective sample size in network settings can in fact be expected to be non-trivial and that the answer in general is likely to be subtle, depending substantially on basic model assumptions.
+We will also show that the notion of regime of asymptotics relates to the notion of consistency, as it applies to networks. \citet {krivitsky2011adjusting} showed, informally, that their offset model was consistent, in the sense that if the network's asymptotic regime agreed with the model, the coefficients of the nonoffset terms would converge to some asymptotic value.
+Although the results of \citet {ShRi13c} suggest that consistency may be meaningless for linear ERGMs with nontrivial dependence structure, our results, both theoretical and simulated, suggest that offsets that control the asymptotic regime of the network model can produce consistency-like properties.